Baseball Stars Professional: Development and release

 Baseball Stars Professional was one of the first games released for the Neo Geo MVS (left) and Neo Geo AES (right).

 Baseball Stars Professional was initially launched for arcades on 26 April 1990, and was the first baseball game developed for the Neo Geo MVS platform.
-The game was also released during the same period for the Neo Geo AES, which was originally a rental-only system for Japanese game stores and hotels until being released as a home console due to high demand on 1 July 1991.
-The game was also re-released for the Neo Geo CD on 21 April 1995, with minimal changes compared to the original MVS and AES versions.
-Since then, the game has received multiple re-releases on various digital distribution platforms, such as the Virtual Console, PlayStation Network, Nintendo eShop and Xbox Live.
+The game was also released during the same period for the Neo Geo AES, which was originally a rental-only system for Japanese game stores and hotels until being released as a home console due to high demand on July 1, 1991.
+The game was also re-released for the Neo Geo CD on April 21, 1995, with minimal changes compared to the original MVS and AES versions.
+The game was re-released for the Wii Virtual Console.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 Reception

 RePlay reported Baseball Stars Professional to be the eighth most popular arcade game at the time.
 In Japan, Game Machine listed Baseball Stars Professional as the fourteenth most popular arcade game of December 1990.

 Baseball Stars Professional received mixed reception from critics after its initial launch.
 Famicom Tsūshin scored the Neo Geo CD version of the game a 21 out of 40.